willie68/SkypeLight/README.md

 A program for showing the actual "Skype for Business"/ Lync status with an external hardware.
 The external hardware is an arduino nano v3 with a adafruit neopixel jewel (https://www.adafruit.com/products/2226) and a tm1631 display
 (like this: http://www.seeedstudio.com/wiki/Grove_-_4-Digit_Display)
-The jewel is coverd with a translucent cube.
+The jewel is covered with a translucent cube.
 The data exchange is very simple, using the USB-COM port driver of the arduino nano.
 See more information on my google+ account. https://plus.google.com/+WilfriedKlaas/posts/TpiskEiGzVi